Want to know more? — Subscribe

 How to develop a healthcare app?

-Creating a successful healthcare app requires a reputable software development company with extensive experience in this sphere.
+Creating a successful healthcare app requires a reputable healthcare software development company with extensive experience in this sphere.
 Softermii has completed several complex projects for its clients in healthcare.
-Here are some of the cases in our portfolio:
+Here are some of the cases and healthcare software examples in our portfolio:

-- HIPAA Video app — a new web-based communication and video-conferencing application.
+HIPAA Telmed — a new web-based communication and video-conferencing application.
 It includes all necessary features for the doctor and patient to manage their interactions.
 Our developer team paid particular attention to encoder implementations, browser support, and effective echo cancellation, creating a supreme video-streaming solution.

 Read also: How Much Does Pharmaceutical App Development Cost?